TheBosZ/geocoder-service/README.md

 * Arguments: ````address````, type: String
   * Address to look up
 * Return: promise
-  * When promise is resolved successfully, the value passed to the success function is a [Google Maps LatLng object](https://developers.google.com/maps/documentation/javascript/examples/map-latlng-literal)
+  * When promise is resolved successfully, the argument passed to the success function is a [Google Maps LatLng object](https://developers.google.com/maps/documentation/javascript/examples/map-latlng-literal)
   * When promise is resolved with an error, that means the service failed to geocode the given address